rich-nahra/aws-s2s-playbook/readme.md

 1. Site to site vpn gateway and customer gateway in AWS
 1. Ubuntu 20.04 virtual machine running
 1. A user configured with password-less sudo and ssh public key
+1. Strongswan server and client workstation is on the same subnet (bridged)

 Running:

 1. Copy `inventory.template.yml` to `inventory.yml` and update `inventory.yml` accordingly
-1. Run playbook with `ansible-playbook -i inventory.yml playbook.yml`
+1. Run playbook with `ansible-playbook -i inventory.yml s2s-playbook.yml`
 1. Add a route to your host machine
     ```bash
     # examples assuming strongswan is 192.168.1.2 and aws cidr is 10.0.0.0/16